 RELATED: 11 No-Bake Energy Bites

 Think salad from home is a no-go because it always gets soggy?
 Think again.
 Using a glass jar will save your veggies from getting mucky before lunchtime.
-Put your dressing at the bottom of the jar, layering sturdier vegetables like peppers and beets, and then saving the leafy greens for the top.
+Put your dressing at the bottom of the jar, layer sturdier produce like cucumbers and peppers.
+Then save any leafy greens or grains (we’re loving quinoa) up top.
 Put a paper towel square at the top to absorb moisture if you’re storing the salad for multiple days.
-Photo and Recipe: Cassie / Back to Her Roots
+Or complete it with a separate dressing compartment — for a mess-free solution.